The Best Dog Bike Trailers in 2022

 Q: What is a pet bicycle trailer and how does it work?

-A: A pet bike trailer is a way of carrying your pooch behind you as you cycle – in the same way you can pull a trailer behind a car.
-They typically comprise of a four-wheeled open top box container for your dog that securely attaches to the back of your bicycle.
+A pet bike trailer is a way of carrying your pooch behind you as you cycle – in the same way, you can pull a trailer behind a car.
+They typically comprise of a four-wheeled open-top box container for your dog that securely attaches to the back of your bicycle.
 With your pet safely secured inside the trailer, you can then happily cycle, while pulling your dog behind you.

 Q: What type of hitch will work for my bike?